derat/nup/cmd/nup/README.md

 ## `covers` command

-The `covers` command reads JSON-marshaled [Song] objects written by the `dump` command and downloads the corresponding album artwork from the [Cover Art Archive].
+The `covers` command manipulates local cover images.

+With the `-download` flag, it reads JSON-marshaled [Song] objects written by the `dump` command and downloads the corresponding album artwork from the [Cover Art Archive].

 Google Images is also convenient for finding album artwork.
 A custom search for